MattCza/Employee-API/README.md

 an architectural pattern used in software engineering to organize code into three main components:
 1. Model - represents data and business logic of the application.
 2. View – represents the presentation layer, or what the user sees.
-3. Controller – controls the flow of data between the model and view and responds to user action.
+3. Controller – controls thesuch as manually applying database schema changes using scripts, flow of data between the model and view and responds to user action.

 By separating these three components, applications become more modular, easier to test and maintain.
 Additionally, changes to one part of the application do not affect the others, making it easier to develop and modify code.